rusher321/MNLCor/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of MNLCor is to ...
+The goal of MNLCor is to compute the nonlinear assciation between microbiome features with metadata or microbiome features.

 Installation
 ------------

-You can install the released version of MNLCor from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of MNLCor from [CRAN](https://CRAN.R-project.org) with (not used):

 ``` r
 install.packages("MNLCor")